 Nanostructured materials for renewable energy applications: Semiconductor photocatalysts, photoelectrocatalysis (PEC) & solar fuels; Nanostructured photovoltaic devices; Ferroelectrics for solar energy conversion; Piezoelectric energy harvesting.

-Chemical synthesis of nanomaterials and nanostructured thin films, material characterisation, device construction and testing.
+Chemical synthesis of nanomaterials and nanostructured thin films, material characterisation, device fabrication and testing.

 Professor of Materials